MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 ## Known issues

-The public preview version of Accelerated Networking currently doesn't support the following scenarios:

-- Switch Embedded Teaming (SET) NICs.
-You can only use one NIC at a time.

-- Network HUD support

-- Windows Admin Center UI

 The following error messages are possible issues you may encounter while using this feature.

 ### Accel_net_not_supported

 Node {0} does not support Accelerated Networking.
-Windows Server 2025/Azure Stack HCI 24H2 or later is required.
+Windows Server 2025 24H2 or later is required.

 To resolve this issue, update your OS to the latest version of Windows Server.